odangitsdjang/CleaningApp/README.md

-RUNNING MAN - An app designed for CSE 170
+CLEANING WITH FRIENDS - Clean comfortably with your roommates!
 =======================
-by Chu Jang, Qing Hu, Sarmed Chaudhry
+An app designed for CSE 170 by Chu Jang, Qing Hu, Sarmed Chaudhry